JenniferPylko/openlore/conduits/abrecis/subconduits/glassvale.md

 ### Annun

 Annun was a small fishing village on a misty shoreline.
 It was not possible to see far from the shore, but occasionally the mist over the ocean would clear long enough to glimpse one of Annun's islands: Avalon, Hy-Bresail, and Thule.
 These 3 islands were never in the same place each time they appeared.

+#### Avalon

+Avalon was a temperate rain-forest island ruled my [Morgan, Queen of Fairies](../deities/morgan.md).
+The island is perpetually in early summer.
+Morgan took a boat to Annun when the mists were clear in order to invite spirits to Avalon.
+Those invited were typically leaders, mages, or other achievers while mortal.

+#### Hy-Bresail

+Hy-Bresail was primarily moorland, checkered with wetlands.
+It was ruled by 3 sisters: [Danu, Bahnb, and Mechanna](../deities/sisters-of-war.md).
+Violence was common on Hy-Bresail, as a result of the island's pervasive culture of valor and honor.
+Spirits who wished to spend their days doing battle would voyage to the island from Annun.

+#### Thule

+Thule was flat in most of its central area, but mountainous nearer the shore, creating striking cliffs abutting the ocean.
+The island was heavily forested with a variety of coniferous and deciduous trees.

 ## Sealing